 Lisa is a retired accountant that specialized in personal tax with an emphasis on estate and trust planning, owner managers, executive compensation and international personal and trust taxation.
 Prior to retiring in 2018, she worked for an international CPA firm, a national trust company, two local CPA firms as well as being a sole proprietor for seven years.

 Lisa graduated from Wilfrid Laurier University in 1987 with an Honours of Bachelor of Business Administration and received her CA designation in 1990.
-She has been a volunteer for a number of organizations in both Burlington and Oakville, including being a Board Member and Treasurer of Home Suite Hope.
+She has been a volunteer for a number of organizations in both Burlington and Oakville over the years including being a Board Member and Treasurer of Home Suite Hope, a Halton charity.
 Lisa has lived in Burlington for over 30 years with her husband and two children and her interests include golfing, skiing, curling and biking.

-Lisa was appointed to the board in January 2021 and is currently the Vice Chair of the Finance & Audit Committee an also serves on the Governance and Nominating Committee after previously sitting on the Quality Committee.
+Lisa was appointed to the board in January 2021 and currently serves as Vice Chair of the Finance & Audit Committee and the Human Resources Policy & Compensation Committee.

 As TD Bank Group's Senior Vice President (SVP) of Metro West Region, Anna